Genus zero modular operad and absolute Galois group: The neighbourhood of the fat diagonal and Hodge structure

+Previously, we have introduced the NY Gravity operad, which we think describes an interesting geometric construction modeling an object coming from physics origins.
+In algebraic language all the physical requirements mean that to describe the geometry we need a specific algebra.
+Here we have chosen the algebra of split quaternion numbers, which fits nicely to space-time related problems, relativity and gravity.

+The presence of supplementary singular points attracts our attention to how the geometry is perturbed.
+Those singular points appear in the realisation of the module over split quaternion numbers and in particular when it occurs to the 0-divisors of the underlying ring.

-The neighborhood of the fat diagonal (i.e. the discriminant variety given by the arrangement of hyperplanes corresponding to the colliding points of the moduli space) is interesting to study, and has been considered from very different approaches.
-We propose to look at the neighborhood of the fat diagonal for $\mathcal{M}_{0,n}$ endowed with its hidden symmetry for many reasons, one of which is the relation to Hodge structures.
-Indeed, our NY gravity operad being directly related to mixed Hodge structures, we consider the Hodge structure in a mostly natural (geometric) way, via tools coming from $L^2$--cohomology, and which is closely based on results concerning the KZ equations for $\mathcal{M}_{0,n} (\C)$ (see~\cite{Kap}), and to the Stasheff polytope approach~\cite{Ka}.
+We propose to look at the neighbourhood of the fat diagonal for $\mathcal{M}_{0,n}(\theta)$ from a Hodge structure aspect.
+Our NY gravity operad being directly related to mixed Hodge structures, it is natural to consider the Hodge structure in a mostly geometric way, via tools coming from $L^2$-cohomology, and which are closely based on results concerning the KZ equations for $\mathcal{M}_{0,n} (\C)$ (see~\cite{Kap}), and to the Stasheff polytope approach~\cite{Ka}.

-In these latter results, a pair of colliding points $z_i, z_j$ are denoted by the parenthesis $(z_i z_j)$.
-Our goal is to investigate under this new light, first, what we call a {\it complex geometry approach} to the neighborhood of such colliding points and then, to move onto an {\it Euclidean geometry} investigation.
-Both methods describe this neighborhood---however, in a very different manner.
-For more details about the relation between tools from $L^2$--cohomology and relations to problems including Hodge theory see~\cite{BryZu}.